microsoft/BotFramework-WebChat/docs/TELEMETRY.md

 In Web Chat 4.8, a new telemetry system is introduced.
 Developers can opt into this feature by implementing their own telemetry collection adapter and start pumping measurements into telemetry services of their choice.

-Microsoft do not collect or receive any telemetry measurements for Web Chat on both CDN and NPM releases.
+Microsoft **does not** collect or receive any telemetry measurements for Web Chat on either CDN and NPM releases.
 Developers must provide their own telemetry collection adapter to start collecting data.
-Under local regulations, they may be required to provide privacy policy to the end-user to explain their data collection policy and provide a prompt.
+Under local regulations, they may be required to provide privacy policies to the end-user to explain their data collection policy and provide a prompt.

 ## Collection